build2/libbuild2-autoconf/README.md

-The results of the checks can be communicated to `buildfiles` by combining two `build2` mechanisms: the [`c.predefs` rule][build2-predefs], which allows us to extract macro values from header files, and [the `update` directive][build2-udl], which allow us to update a target while load a `buildfile`.
-Specifically, we can extra macro values from the `autoconf`-generated header into a `buildfile` fragment (or a JSON file) and then include this fragment (or load this JSON file) into our `buildfile`.
+The results of the checks can be communicated to `buildfiles` by combining two `build2` mechanisms: the [`c.predefs` rule][build2-predefs], which allows us to extract macro values from header files, and [the `update` directive][build2-udl], which allow us to update a target while loading a `buildfile`.
+Specifically, we can extract macro values from the `autoconf`-generated header into a `buildfile` fragment (or a JSON file) and then include this fragment (or load this JSON file) into our `buildfile`.